Thank you for sending your enquiry! One of our team members will contact you shortly.

 Refining Business Process Diagrams

-- Selecting the appropriate gateway: decisions, forks, and joins
+- Selecting appropriate gateways: decisions, forks, and joins

 - Enhancing the model with supporting artifacts